 This Craftsman style is designed for larger families where builders stuck a second floor onto the popular Craftsman homes and called it a Four Square.
 The name refers to the four rooms in each corner of the home on each level.

 In the world of architecture, the craftsman home style means low-pitched roof lines which can result in a hipped or a gabled roof that has overhanging eaves as well as a roof that features exposed rafters or decorative brackets under the eaves.
 Tapered columns, patterned window panes encompass a covered front porch which creates the illusion of an extension of the main roof.

-The Craftsman is made mostly of hand-crafted stone and woodwork with mixed-materials throughout the exterior structure ranging from brick and stone to stucco and wood siding.
+The Craftsman is made mostly of hand-crafted stone and woodwork with mixed materials throughout the exterior structure ranging from brick and stone to stucco and wood siding.
 Exterior colors are typically a reflection of nature, these include earth tones, such as green, brown, and taupe shades.
-The craftsman style is for the someone who tends to like the natural style of home that's not so lavish.
+The craftsman style is for someone who tends to like the natural style of home that's not so lavish.

-The interior of Craftsman homes are distinct and important as its exterior.
+The interior of Craftsman homes is as distinct and important as its exterior.
 Wooden features are plentiful with thick trim around doors and windows, built-in bookshelves and window seats, boxed beams along the ceiling.
 Some classic features include the following:

 As you peruse the HGTV lineup, you’ll see the very common concept of an open floor plan.
 These plans provide better traffic flow and create a more spacious look than it actually is.
 It allows life to revolve around the living room, kitchen, and dining area.
 While the master suite is typically placed on one end of the house and the other bedrooms are on the other end.